What is a feature toggle?

 With continuous delivery and feature flag management, a team can launch, control, and measure their features at scale.

 Optimizely is a leader in the space of Progressive Delivery and Experimentation, and we offer a number off different solutions for feature flag management.

-Optimizely Full Stack is our enterprise feature flagging and experimentation suite which enables development teams to manage features and run feature tests on any Internet connected device, with SDKs available for the most popular languages and frameworks including Node, Python, Ruby, Go, React, Swift and C#.
+Optimizely server-side experimentation is our enterprise feature flagging and experimentation suite which enables development teams to manage features and run feature tests on any Internet connected device, with SDKs available for the most popular languages and frameworks including Node, Python, Ruby, Go, React, Swift and C#.

-For teams that want to just get started with feature toggles, Optimizely Rollouts is a feature flagging solution you can signup for and deploy right away to start using feature flags without the a/b testing functionality, completely for free (unlike competitors like LaunchDarkly).
+For teams that want to just get started with feature toggles, Optimizely free feature flagging is a feature flagging solution you can signup for and deploy right away to start using feature flags without the a/b testing functionality, completely for free (unlike competitors like LaunchDarkly).